 - Sea salt & pepper to taste ($0.02)

 - First, prepare the chickpeas by pressure cooking them from dry, or opening enough cans to make 2 cups.
 Make sure to save the liquid (aquafaba) for later.

 - In the meantime, preheat your oven to 400°F and line a baking sheet with parchment paper.
-Toss diced beets in 1 tbsp olive oil and season with sea salt and cracked black pepper.
+Toss diced beets in 1 tablespoon olive oil and season with sea salt and cracked black pepper.
 Spread beets evenly on the baking sheet, and roast for 25-30 minutes or until a fork pierces them easily.

-- Once the beets and chickpeas are ready, place all ingredients in a food processor, except the 3 tbsp of olive oil.
+- Once the beets and chickpeas are ready, place all ingredients in a food processor, except the 3 tablespoon of olive oil.
 Process for 2-3 minutes, then slowly add in the oil while mixing.